 5 Ways to Give Back at Halloween

-After Halloween is over, and if you have costumes and accessories that are in good condition, you can pack them up and take them over to your local Goodwill to donate them.
+After Halloween day is over, and if you have costumes and accessories that are in good condition, pack them up and take them over to your local Goodwill donation center.

 Goodwill is a great place to donate to because they give more than 88 cents of every dollar earned to create employment placement, job training programs and support services for people who face challenges to finding employment.